-This book chapter is expected in Q1 2024 in Psychgeist of Pop Culture: Umbrella Academy (ETC Press).
+Book chapter in Psychgeist of Pop Culture: Umbrella Academy (Play Story Press).

 Abstract